hyperledger/fabric/docs/source/couchdb_tutorial.rst

 .. code:: bash

-  ./network.sh deployCC -ccn ledger -ccep "OR('Org1MSP.peer','Org2MSP.peer')"
+  ./network.sh deployCC -ccn ledger -ccp ../asset-transfer-ledger-queries/chaincode-go/ -ccl go -ccep "OR('Org1MSP.peer','Org2MSP.peer')"

 Note that we are using the `-ccep` flag to deploy the smart contract with an endorsement policy of `"OR('Org1MSP.peer','Org2MSP.peer')"`.
 This allows either organization to create an asset without